methym/git-scratchpad/README.md

 # git-scratchpad

-an areas to try the various features of git[hub] in
+an area to try the various features of git[hub] in

 ## Install